cgre-aachen/open_AR_Sandbox/README.md

 * versatile model creation with the powerful GemPy library
 * open-source under LGPL v3.0 license
 * fully customizable color map, contours and fault line visualization
+* We recently added computer vision algorithms to the sandbox that open up a whole new field of possibilities!
+By placing printed markers into the sandbox, thew user can trigger actions or define points, lines and areas in the sandbox without using the computer

 Some of the modules already implemented include:
 * TopoModule: Normalize the depth image to display a topography map with fully customizable contour lines and variable heights.